You might be very worried about having cancer pain. Although pain is common in pancreatic cancer, it can nearly always be kept under control.

 Side effects of painkillers

-Many painkillers have one or two side effects.
+Many painkillers have one or two common side effects.
 Most cause constipation so it helps to start taking regular stool softeners or laxatives.

 Morphine type painkillers (opioids) can also cause: